hmbashar/CB-News-Ticker/readme.txt

 == Description ==

-You can use the plugin for newspaper website as a news ticker, right now hs some of standard design, but coming soon awesome design for free, you can use the plugin anywhere buy using the shortcode [cb-news-ticker]
+You can use the plugin for newspaper website as a news ticker, right now hs some of standard design, but coming soon awesome design for free,

+you can use the feature anywhere by using the shortcode [cb-news-ticker]

-Also have some of attribute
+Also, have some of attribute

-		'post_type' for post type
+	*'post_type' for post type

-		'count'	How much post will be show
+	*'count'	How much postage will be shown

-		'id'	which post will be show
+	*'id'	which post will be shown

+	*'bg_color' you can change background-color

-		'bg_color' you can change background color
+	*'color'	you can change the text color

-		'color'	you can change text color
+	*'bn_text' you can change ('Breaking News') text

-		'bn_text' you can change ('Breaking News') text 'button' you can swtich cross button (close button used cookies) 'design' you can choose normal or marquee design 'cat_slug' you can show category bese post
+	*'button' you can switch cross button (close button used cookies)

+	*'design' you can choose normal or marquee design

+	*'cat_slug' you can show categorize a post

+	*'bn_bg' you can change your breaking news background-color

+	*'bn_color' you can change your breaking news text color

+	*'type' you can show 2 type data like 'post' or 'custom'

+	*'custom_text' if you select custom text from type then you can write something using the attribute.

 == Installation ==